meteor/meteor/Contributing.md

 Help drive discussion and advocate for your feature on the Github ticket (and perhaps the forums).
 The higher the demand for the feature and the greater the clarity of it's specification will determine the likelihood of a core contributor prioritizing your feature by flagging it with the `pull-requests-encouraged` label.

-Split features up into smaller, logically seperable chunks.
+Split features up into smaller, logically separable chunks.
 It is unlikely that large and complicated PRs  will be merged.

 Once your feature has been labelled with `pull-requests-encouraged`, leave a comment letting people know you're working on it and you can begin work on the code.